 A: Because they came to trust in wealth rather than God.
 It’s as much a spiritual disaster as it is economic.
 What they had come to depend upon to care for them, protect them, and satisfy them has ultimately failed them.

-Application: The third voice hears is the voice of mourning.
+Application: The third voice heard is the voice of mourning over Babylon’s final judgment.

 Q: What do we know about the viewpoint of “those who dwell on the earth” as opposed to God’s people?